Centralization and Stability in Formal Constitutions: Introduction

 \item \textit{I.i.d.} We assume either a biased or unbiased i.i.d. common belief, and consider an SCF to be self-maintaining if it is supported by it.
 Concretely, it means each of the agent's preference w.r.t. a decision is a Bernoulli variable with some parameter $p$.

 \end{itemize}

 These approaches correspond to standard epistemic approaches in game theory: The optimistic approach corresponds to Rationalizability \cite{ratio1,ratio2}, meaning whether we can find a belief supporting a certain rule.
 All rules not supported are deemed extremely unlikely.
 The pessimistic approach corresponds to Robustness \cite{robustMechDesign}, meaning whether the rule can remain stable under any condition.
 I.i.d. is a middle ground where we assume independence, which is a natural case.

-In our results, we combine the different approaches with different tie-breaking rules, to derive the following results:
+Our characterization results for self-maintaining SCFs in the different domains are summarized in the following tables: